w3f/Grants-Program/applications/Shopbring.md

 Each stage has an operation time limit.
 If the time-out occurs, there are the following processing conditions:

-* No shopping agents timed out in response to the commissioned shopping order, the order will be closed automatically, and the locked payment amount and tip will be returned to the consumer.
-* When the consumer exceeds the time limit for submitting the delivery address, the order is automatically closed, and the order tip is paid to the shopping agent.
-* When the shopping agent exceeds the time limit for confirming that the merchant has shipped, the order will be closed automatically, the deposit of the agent will be paid to the consumer, and the locked payment amount and tip will be returned to the consumer.
+* When the shopping agent accepts the commissioned shopping order and exceeds the shopping limit time, the order is automatically closed, the agent's deposit is paid to the consumer, and the locked payment amount and tip are returned to the consumer.
 * When the consumer exceeds the time limit for confirming receipt, the order is completed automatically, and the payment amount and tip are transferred to the shopping agent.
 * When a consumer applies for a return, but the shopping agent exceeds the time limit for submitting the return address, the order is automatically closed, the shopping agent pays the deposit to the consumer, and the locked payment amount and tip are returned to the consumer.
 * When the consumer exceeds the time limit for submitting the return shipping order, the order is completed automatically, and the payment amount and tip are transferred to the shopping agent.